vippsas/shopware-plugin/README.md

 ### In which countries can I use MobilePay?

-You can only get paid by users who have MobilePay.
-At the moment plugin is only supporting MobilePay users in Finland.
-Support for MobilePay in Denmark coming later in Q1 2024.
+You can only get paid by users who have MobilePay in Finland and Denmark.
+[Read More](https://developer.vippsmobilepay.com/docs/plugins-ext/shopware/#in-which-countries-can-i-use-mobilepay:~:text=You%20can%20only%20get%20paid%20by%20users%20who%20have%20MobilePay.%20At%20the%20moment%20plugin%20is%20only%20supporting%20MobilePay%20users%20in%20Finland.%20Support%20for%20MobilePay%20in%20Denmark%20coming%20later%20in%20Q1%202024.)

 ### For how long is an order reserved?